 You can ask your local authority for help to complain or you can ask for help from a local advice agency or our Legal Rights Service.
-You can contact our Legal Rights Service by calling our Helpline on 0303 123 9999 or emailing email@example.com.
+You can contact our Legal Rights Service by calling or emailing our Helpline.

 Instead of social services organising and delivering your care directly, it may offer you the opportunity to organise your own care.
 This is often referred to as "personalisation".

 Through personalisation, your local authority will provide you with a payment for you to arrange your own help or equipment in line with your care needs.
 This allows you to have more choice - and often more flexibility - over what kind of support you need, allowing you to personalise your care or help.
 You may decide, for example, to buy a computer or pay for childcare, but this must all be done with the agreement of social services.